Graduate Academic and Degree Requirements

 • Credit from a degree earned at another institution will not be applied to a graduate degree at Texas A&M University-Corpus Christi.

 Additional limitations on transfer of credit are discussed in “Requirements for Master’s Degrees” and “Requirements for Doctoral Programs,” below.
+Requirements listed in this catalog are minimal requirements for transfer.
+Individual colleges/school and programs may have further limitations on transfer of credits.

 All transferred work (with accompanying grades or marks) will be translated into Texas A&M University-Corpus Christi terms.
 If an equivalency has not already been established, the College of Graduate Studies will consult with the appropriate graduate program that represents the course content to determine the course equivalency and transferability.
 Should the Graduate Dean determine that a student has taken courses of similar level and content at more than one institution (duplicated work), the grade of the second course attempted will be the grade of record and all others will be recorded without credit.
 Transfer work will become a part of the student’s record only after matriculation and then only when the student has established a course-of-record.
 All transferred work requires approval by the College of Graduate Studies.